YOURLS/awesome/README.md

 - [YOURLS GWall Change Title](https://github.com/gioxx/YOURLS-GWallChangeTitle) - Allows you to change the title of the YOURLS website (the html `<title>` tag).
 - [Change Password](https://github.com/ozh/yourls-change-password) ☑️ - Change your password from within YOURLS instead of editing the config file.
 - [Change Password](https://github.com/vvanasten/YOURLS-Change-Password) - Allow users to change their password via the administration interface.
-- [Change Shortlink User](https://git.oldgate.org/Sophia/yourls-change-shortlink-user) - Allows admin to change the user of a shortlink, including setting it to nothing.
 - [Check URL](https://github.com/adigitalife/yourls-check-url) - Check if a long URL is reachable before creating a short URL.
 - [Compliance](https://github.com/joshp23/YOURLS-Compliance) - Anti-abuse plugin, designed to address link complaints from 3rd parties.
 - [Conditional Toolbar](https://github.com/YOURLS/conditional-toolbar) ☑️ - A plugin to conditionally enable the toolbar: `http://sho.rt/blah` for normal redirect, `http://sho.rt/tb/blah` for a toolbar.